floria02/Sales-Analysis-Project/README.md

 group by DEALSIZE
 order by sum(sales) desc;
 ```
-Even though for each large deal the company on avarage has received the highest amount for a single sale , the quantity that was sold was significantly lower compared to small and medium.
-Medium size was contributed the most to the revenue.

 **Result:**
 <p>
   <img src=https://i.postimg.cc/N02YfFfZ/Deal-Size.jpg" alt="Alt text">
 </p>

+Even though on average for each large deal the company had a sale higher than the other sizes, the quantity that was sold was significantly lower compared to small and medium.
+Medium size contributed the most to the revenue because the quantity that was sold was higher.

 •**Do some months usually generate more revenue than others?**
 ```sql